brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/README.md

 ### Script Parameters

-Many scripts offer adjustable parameters that let you customize their functionality further.
-By altering these parameters, you can adapt the scripts to varying scenarios and requirements.
+Many scripts come with adjustable parameters, allowing you to further customize their functionality.
+By tweaking these settings, you can tailor the scripts to suit different scenarios and specific needs.
+Should you encounter any inconsistencies or require adjustments, please feel free to reach out to me for assistance.

 ## Getting Started
+Download your first Windows Server Administration tool for PowerShell and let's start managing like pros!

 ### Prerequisites